Leaflet: A guide to Adult Social Care and Health

 Examples of people we work with include those who:

-- want to stay living at home but are finding it difficult to cope
+- want to stay living at home but are finding it difficult to manage

-- would like to get out and about into their community but, as a result of a health condition or disability, are unable to do so independently
+- would like to get out and about but cannot because of a health condition or disability

-- need information on how to access alternative, more suitable accommodation
+- need information on alternative, more suitable accommodation

-- look after someone who couldn’t cope without their help
+- look after someone who could not manage at home without their help

 Safeguarding